s-resch/ImitatioInspector/README.md

 - Refactoring of code (removing unused imports)
 - Refactoring of code (separate Python scripts into folders and realize relative import)
 - Writing of further comments
+- Update to Python 3.13 (Python 3.9 was used as matplotlib used in this repository has a known bug and does not work properly with recent Python versions, especially in Debug mode)

 For major improvements and general future developments see the essay "_ImitatioInspector_: A Prototype Machine Learning Tool Regarding _Imitatio Dantis_ and _Imitatio Petrarcae_"